-I have been to Montreal 5-6 times in my life and three times within the past two years with Heather.
-Our recent sojourns were driven by initial curiosity about the poker scene after seeing the Playground Poker Club on a televised tournament.
-It turns out that the Casino Montreal also has a decent poker room.
-Enjoying both, and the fact that Montreal is only a 5 hour drive from our house, we have returned twice in the summer and most recently over the New Year’s weekend.
+I have been to Montreal probably ten times in my life and at least six times within the past five years with Heather.
+Our Canadian sojourns were driven by curiosity about the poker scene after seeing the Playground Poker Club in a televised tournament.
+It turns out that the Casino Montreal also has a decent poker room (albeit still closed after the pandemic).
+Enjoying both, and the fact that Montreal is only a 5-hour drive from our house, we have returned both in the summer and most recently over a New Year’s weekend.

 The city is replete with good quick lunch options as well, including a couple of places in the Gare Central and several in Old Montreal.
 Things really get exciting as dinner approaches.
 Nothing feels more decadent than fondue.
-Heather and I had a great fondue meal at Creperie Chez Suzette in Old Town last summer for a pretty reasonable cost.
+Heather and I have had great fondue meals at Creperie Chez Suzette in Old Town for a pretty reasonable cost.
 As a bonus, we sat on the patio and watched the crowd wander by as we ate.

-This winter we had a great Mexican tapas style dinner at Escondite.
+We have also had great Mexican tapas style dinners at Escondite.
 Escondite has a bar and about 15 tables, and the small space makes it a bit cramped.
 But that is a small price to pay for the fabulous food.
-We started with guacamole, jalapeno cornbread, and their “amaizing corn esquite” from their tapas/appetizer menu.
-Then we had two different types of chicken tacos: the mole and the big winner the Pollos Hermanos, a deep fried chicken with chipotle crema.
+On our most recent visit, we started with guacamole, jalapeno cornbread, and their “amaizing corn esquite” from their tapas/appetizer menu.
+Then we had two different types of chicken tacos: the mole and the Pollos Hermanos, a deep fried chicken with chipotle crema.
 Five tapas courses with tax and tip ran us about $40 US dollars.
 One of the greatest value meals I have ever had.

 The Plateau Mont-Royal district is also filled with great shopping and dining options.
-We ate at La Raclette at the end of December.
+We ate at La Raclette at the end of December three years ago.
 We had a good solid three course meal that warmed us up on a cold winter night.

 I’m a stick to a hotel you love kind of guy.
 So I can write about exactly one Montreal hotel: the Hotel Bonaventure.
 It’s website describes it as “an urban oasis.”
 I can think of no better descriptor.
 Sitting atop the Place de Bonaventure, this hotel rises above Montreal occupying its own unique space.
-The rooftop is replete with rooftop gardens and waterways speckled by various species of ducks.
-Sitting and reading amid the gardens in good weather is the best of escapism.
+The rooftop is replete with gardens and waterways populated by various species of ducks.
+Sitting and reading amid the gardens in good weather is a wonderful escape.
 The year-round outdoor heated pool is a challenge worth taking even in the depths of the chilly Montreal winter.
 The ice forming around your head as your body moves through the warm pool is a unique and exhilarating experience.

-Despite having nearly 400 rooms, we have never felt an overwhelming crush of people even when it is clear the Bonaventure is fully booked.
+Despite having nearly 400 rooms, we have never felt an overwhelming crush of people at the Bonaventure even when it is fully booked.
 Easy access to the Montreal underground and Metro is a lifesaver in the winter, and the hotel’s central location makes getting around pretty easy.
 Rooms have plenty of space to spread out, and comfortable beds.
 The showers are a bit finicky, making it hard to find that sweet spot between scalding and lukewarm, but that’s a small price to pay for such a fabulous hotel.

-Heather and I had explored the underground a bit in previous visits, but the sub zero cold drove us to maximize our use of the underground this past visit.
+Heather and I had explored the underground in previous visits, but the sub zero cold drove us to maximize our use of the underground in the winter.
 We’re glad we did.
 We walked in both primary directions from the Place Bonaventure.
 The walk to the Museum of Contemporary Art was particularly fun, taking us through several interesting buildings replete with artistic installations.
 Finishing our journey with a stunning exhibit/tribute to Montreal native Leonard Cohen at the museum was the cherry on the sundae!